-4-1-180 Adoption of Regulations
+180. Adoption of Regulations

-- (a) Unless otherwise provided by this subchapter, the Council shall adopt annual or special regulations covering all aspects of hunting and fishing under this Chapter. - (b) In adopting regulations under this section, the Business Council shall consider all recommendations made to it by the Natural Resources Committee, the director, and the Tribal Biologist. - (c) The regulations regarding anadromous fish species shall be adopted in April of each year and shall cover the period of May 1 of each year through the April 30 of the next succeeding year, Provided, however, that formal adoption of regulations for any particular run of fish may be deferred until such time as the Business Council has adequate run strength information; Provided, further, that the regulations for any particular run are distributed to the state and any court with continuing jurisdiction over off-Reservation fishing to which the Colville Confederated Tribes is a party prior to a proposed opening of fishing as provided by federal law, or court order. - (d) The Business Council may adopt regulations for any species of fish in addition to those named in subsection (b) and for the taking of game both on or off the Reservation.
+(a) Unless otherwise provided by this subchapter, the Council shall adopt regulations covering all aspects of hunting and fishing under this Chapter.

+(b) In adopting regulations under this section, the Colville Business Council shall consider all recommendations made to it by the Natural Resources Committee, the director, the department, and the biologists.

+- (c) The regulations regarding anadromous fish species shall be adopted in each year.
+Provided, however, that formal adoption of regulations for any particular run of fish may be deferred until such time as the Colville Business Council has adequate run strength information; Provided, further, that the regulations for any particular run are distributed to the state and any court with continuing jurisdiction over off-Reservation fishing to which the Colville Confederated Tribes is a party prior to a proposed opening of fishing as provided by federal law, or court order. - (d) The Colville Business Council may adopt regulations for any species of fish in addition to those named in subsection (b) and for the taking of game both on or off the Reservation.
 If such regulations are adopted, they shall be adopted no later than thirty (30) days prior to the proposed opening; Provided, the failure to comply with the thirty (30) day requirement shall not invalidate the enacted regulation.
 Provided, further, such hunting or fishing seasons, and species available to be taken may be established from time to time during the year by the Business Council.
 The Natural Resources Committee and/or Director may make recommendations for such regulations. - (e) Notice of regulations related to hunting and fishing which are adopted pursuant to this subchapter shall be posted in a conspicuous place in Nespelem, Keller, Omak and Inchelium.
-The notice shall state that the regulations will be available for review at the Tribal Fish and Wildlife Department and the office of the Tribal Code Reviser.
+The notice shall state that the regulations will be available for review at the Tribal Fish and Wildlife Program and the office of the Tribal Code Reviser.
 Failure to have regulations at the Code Reviser shall not affect the enforceability of the regulations.

-4-1-181 In-season Regulations
+181.In-season Regulations

-(a) Except as provided by this section, the director without obtaining approval from the committee or the Business Council may adopt in-season regulations relating to all aspects of hunting or fishing affecting an established season when necessary to conserve the resources, allocate the resources, or conform to applicable federal law.
+(a) Except as provided by this section, the director without obtaining approval from the committee or the Colville Business Council may adopt in-season regulations relating to all aspects of hunting or fishing affecting an established season when necessary to conserve the resources, allocate the resources, or conform to applicable federal law.
 Such regulations may include off-Reservation in-season fishing or hunting regulations to establish special areas, season, gear, harvest limits, special ceremonial or subsistence fishing, or relating to any other aspect of fishing or hunting.

-- (b) The director shall notify the committee of any in-season regulations he has adopted as soon as possible. - (c) All in-season regulations shall be consistent with this Chapter, and applicable federal law dealing with off-Reservation hunting and fishing for the necessary conservation and/or equitable allocation of the resource. - (d) The committee may propose a modification to or elimination of an in-season regulation adopted by the director by petitioning the Business Council to overrule the director. - (e) The Business Council shall resolve any dispute between the director and the committee.
-A challenge commenced under this section shall not affect the in-season regulations until final action by the Business Council. - (f) In-season regulations shall be effective upon their adoption or as provided in the in-season regulation, and shall be enforced: - (1) Upon service on a person either hunting or fishing under the authority of this Chapter; or - (2) After the passage of twenty-four (24) hours from the regulation's adoption whichever is earlier.
+- (b) The director shall notify the committee of any in-season regulations he has adopted as soon as possible. - (c) All in-season regulations shall be consistent with this Chapter, and applicable federal law dealing with off-Reservation hunting and fishing for the necessary conservation and/or equitable allocation of the resource. - (d) The committee may propose a modification to or elimination of an in-season regulation adopted by the director by petitioning the Colville Business Council to overrule the director. - (e) The Colville Business Council shall resolve any dispute between the director and the committee.
+A challenge commenced under this section shall not affect the in-season regulations until final action by the Colville Business Council. - (f) In-season regulations shall be effective upon their adoption or as provided in the in-season regulation, and shall be enforced: - (1) Upon service on a person either hunting or fishing under the authority of this Chapter; or - (2) After the passage of twenty-four (24) hours from the regulation's adoption whichever is earlier.